xiaoying-qu/CO2emission-2022-database-webapp/readme.txt

-AUTHORS: Xiaoying Qu and Yiming Xia as a final project for CS251, Software Design
+AUTHORS: Xiaoying Qu and Yiming Xia as a final project for CS257, Software Design

 To use:
-# first initialize the pokemon database
+# first initialize the car2022 database
 sudo service postgresql start
-cat data.sql | psql -U postgres pokemon_db
+cat data.sql | psql -U postgres car2022_db
 # api.py will access pokemon_db with credentials in config.py

 # run the flask webapp with